 The domain 'Youth Employment' is based on the results of the European Union Labour Force Survey (EU-LFS).

-The EU-LFS is a quarterly household sample survey carried out in the Member States of the European Union, the United Kingdom, EFTA countries (except for Liechtenstein) and Candidate Countries (Montenegro, North Macedonia, Serbia and Turkey).
+The EU-LFS is a quarterly household sample survey carried out in the Member States of the European Union, EFTA countries (except for Liechtenstein) and Candidate Countries (Montenegro, North Macedonia, Serbia and Turkey).
 It is the main source of information about the situation and trends on the labour market in the European Union.
-The EU-LFS is organised in 12 modules covering demographic background, labour status (ILO definition), employment characteristics of the main job, atypical work, working time, employment characteristics of the second job, previous work experience of persons not in employment, search for employment, main labour status (self-perceived), education and training, labour market situation one year before the survey and income.

-The survey's target population consists of all persons in private households, although the variables related to labour market and education and training are only collected for persons aged 15 years or older.
+The survey's target population consists of all persons in private households, although the variables related to labour market are only collected for persons aged 15-89 years and education and training for persons aged 15-74 years.

 Detailed information on main features, legal basis, methodology and data as well as on the historical development of the EU-LFS is available on the EU-LFS (Statistics Explained) webpage.